MicrosoftDocs/Azure-RMSDocs.it-it/Azure-RMSDocs/deploy-aip-scanner.md

         Start-AIPScan

-4. Scanner solo dal client classico: monitorare di nuovo il registro eventi per il tipo informativo **911** , con un timestamp successivo a quello in cui è stata avviata l'analisi nel passaggio precedente.
+4. Scanner from the classic client only: Monitor the event log for the informational type **911** again, with a time stamp later than when you started the scan in the previous step.

     Controllare quindi i report per visualizzare i dettagli dei file etichettati, la classificazione applicata a ogni file e se la protezione è stata applicata.
 In alternativa, usare il portale di Azure per visualizzare più facilmente queste informazioni.